tonesandtones/forkin-good-tines/README.md

   - Next.js Public Website: Located in apps/public-web, this frontend application is built using Next.js.
 - Libs
   - Shared Code: Contains reusable code across different apps in the repository.
-  - Components: Shared React components for Next.js, located in libs/components.
+  - Shared-ui: Shared React components for Next.js, located in libs/shared-ui.
   - CMS API: A library for interacting with Strapi CMS via GraphQL, located in libs/cms-api.

 ## Running the Applications